 Sanctions may be applied where a pupil has misbehaved off-site when representing the school.
-When behaviour off site spills into school parents will be informed so it can be dealt with at home appropriately.

 Confiscation

 Freeland Primary School have the power to confiscate any item which is illegal or banned from school.
 In most circumstances staff will confiscate items which are banned from school and return them to pupils at the end of the day.
 However, on occasions this will not be appropriate and in those cases the following principles will apply.
 Illegal items (weapons or substances) will be handed to the Police.
 Legal but banned consumable items (tobacco, alcohol, sweets or foodstuffs, e.g. chewing gum) will be disposed of.
 High value items (£20+) e.g. mobile telephones, MP3 players etc., which are confiscated will be held securely until a parent/carer makes arrangements to collect them.